aitschti/scp-streamlink-plugin/README.md

 Instead of the normal stripchat URL plus username, you will be using the proxied URL.
 8080 is the port number to use.
 You can put any port number you like in there, as long as it is not used by another service.
 The proxy will start automatically when you use the proxied URL with streamlink.
 Multiple instances should be possible this way using different ports.
 Quality is your choice of stream quality (e.g. `best`, `worst`, `720p`, etc.).

+## Limitations

+- Windows only at the moment
+- No cleanup of temp files

 ## Notes